The CME: Only Available to Texas Orthopaedic Association and Texas Ophthalmological Association Members

 - American Academy of Orthopaedic Surgeons’ Pain Relief Toolkit: https://www5.aaos.org/PainReliefToolkit/?ssopc=1

 Watch the Videos

-CME credit is available to dues-paying members of the Texas Orthopaedic Association and Texas Ophthalmological Association.
+CME credit is available to dues-paying members of the Texas Orthopaedic Association (MDs and DOs) and Texas Ophthalmological Association (MDs and DOs).
 (Your dues must be current.)

-Click here to fill out the course evaluation form which will also act as your CME Reporting Form so that the Texas Orthopaedic Association can e-mail a CME certificate to you.
+Click here to fill out the course evaluation form.
+Following submission, TOA will e-mail a CME certificate to you several days after submission.

 Questions?
 Contact Bobby Hillert at Bobby@toa.org.